Earthquake Engineering and Structural Dynamics Laboratory – EESD

-The group “Earthquake Engineering and Structural Dynamics” (EESD) investigates the seismic behaviour of reinforced concrete and unreinforced masonry buildings, focusing in particular on the response of existing structures that were not designed for seismic loads.
-To achieve a more comprehensive understanding and develop improved models, our investigations are based on a combination of different research approaches such as numerical and mechanical modelling and large-scale testing, and data-driven methods.
+The group “Earthquake Engineering and Structural Dynamics” (EESD) investigates the seismic behavior of reinforced concrete and unreinforced masonry buildings, focusing in particular on the response of existing structures that were not designed for seismic loads.
+To achieve a more comprehensive understanding and develop improved models, our investigations are based on a combination of different research approaches, including numerical and mechanical modeling, large-scale testing, and data-driven methods.
 Our current research projects include:

 - Mechanical models for the force-displacement response of masonry piers and spandrels;

-- A new generation of equivalent frame models for masonry buildings that cannot only capture the in-plane but also the out-of-plane response of masonry walls;
+- A new generation of equivalent frame models for masonry buildings that can capture not only the in-plane but also the out-of-plane response of masonry walls;

 - Deriving crack widths and kinematics of masonry walls from digital image correlation measurements;